 Designed to make the right thing easy and the wrong thing impossible.

-The encryption key is derived from the passkey's PRF output — a hardware-bound secret that never leaves the authenticator.
-HKDF-SHA256 with a random salt turns it into a unique AES key for each encryption.
-Even if the encrypted event is public on relays, it is useless without your passkey.
+The encryption key is hardware-bound and never leaves the authenticator, so page scripts can't read it.
+HKDF-SHA256 with a random salt produces a unique AES key per encryption, so even though the encrypted event is public on relays, it is useless without your passkey.

 Your passkey-encrypted keys live on Nostr relays.
 The gateways just provide the WebAuthn rpId — and now there are two.